-Knowing where and how to cross a fast flowing river is one of the most important backcountry skills that a hiker can acquire.
-Let’s break the process down into four steps:
+Knowing where and how to ford a fast flowing river is one of the most important backcountry skills that a hiker can acquire.
+Let’s break it down into four steps:

 - Where to cross?